LukeWoodward/ResultsTidyup/README.md

 * Upload all barcode scanner files.
 * Click 'Token Operations...'.
-* In the dialog that opens, click 'Reverse token' and enter 51-75 in the field.
+* In the dialog that opens, click 'Reverse tokens' and enter 51-75 in the field.
 * Click 'Reverse tokens'.
 * Download all barcode data using the 'Download all scanned barcodes' button.
 This downloads one scanner file containing all scanned barcodes.